Shatur/neovim-tasks/README.md

 1. Open a NPM project
 2. Run `:Task start npm install`
-3. You can also run any NPM script using `:Task start npm <script>`
+3. You can also run any NPM script using `:Task start npm run <script>`

 For example, imagine that your `package.json` contains lines like these: